Do you have a spending problem? Would you know if you did?

 16. Create Separate Checking Accounts for Your Bills and Discretionary Money

-If your spending puts you at risk for missing payments, create a separate account you use only for bill pay.
+If your overspending puts you at risk for missing payments, create a separate account you use only for paying bills.

 Keeping your spending money separate will prevent you from accidentally using the money you had earmarked for bills.